 Luckily, we can significantly simplify the creation process by creating utility classes.
 For instance, by offering with z2ui5_cl_xml_view a class-based approach to create views that provide access to the UI5 API via ADT code completion:

 (21) Separated _bind and _event method

 In the first approach of this framework the event and data binding were included in every method call:

 In the current approach, they are separated from the view and created using additional methods.
 Moreover, the entire process of data binding and transfer is automatically handled by the framework (9):

 This is a difference from many other UI rendering processes, where data and UI are usually imported together.
-Separating them here simplifies the view creation process, avoids data redundancies, and will prevent the framework from becoming messy in the future.
+Separating them here simplifies the view creation process, avoids data redundancies, and prevent the framework from becoming messy.
 The current approach has fewer lines of code than the first approach that only focused on selection screens, because the entire view creation process is clearly separated from the rest now and kept outside of the framework.

 (22) “Over the Wire” sending JS, HTML & CSS

 Furthermore we can also add extra functionality (JS, HTML, CSS) without extending the framework itself or changing the abap2UI5 frontend app.
 For instance, let’s take the Upload Files App as an example, which has its own custom control that is not part of the framework and is sent “Over the Wire” after calling the app:

 So, we have seen in (22), apps can be made very complex, but the opposite is also possible – we can make them extremely simple.
 One beautifully minimalistic approach is the use of if_oo_adt_classrun.
 By implementing just one method, we can generate an output with a single click (F9).
 This is extremely efficient and was one of the role models for abap2UI5.
 Here’s a comparison of both approaches: